giffyglyph/foundry-5e-monster-maker/docs/README.md

 ## Getting Started

 1. Install and activate the module.
-2. On the sidebar—under "Actors—you will see **"Create a Scaling Monster"**.
+2. On the sidebar under "Actors, you will see **"Create a Scaling Monster"**.
 Click it.
 3. Customise your monster by changing the level, rank, and role.
 See your monster's stats update live with each change.
-4. On the sidebar—under "Items"—you will see **"Create a Scaling Action"**.
+4. On the sidebar under "Items", you will see **"Create a Scaling Action"**.
 Click it.
+You can also click the "Add" button next to the Actions section on your monster.
-5. Customise your action by adding an attack—try a _"Melee Weapon Attack"_.
+5. Customise your action by adding an attack — try a _"Melee Weapon Attack"_!
 6. Now drag the scaling action onto your scaling monster, and watch the action's attack bonus automatically change to match your monster's bonuses.

 ### Converting an old Monster

-1. Open an existing monster—or import one from the SRD compendium.
+1. Open an existing monster, or import one from the SRD compendium.
 2. Change the active sheet to **"Giffyglyph's 5e Monster Maker"**.
 3. Change the monster's level, rank, and role to suit the expected encounter.

 ### Converting an old Action

-1. Open an existing item—such as a weapon, feature, or piece of loot.
+1. Open an existing item, such as a weapon, feature, or piece of loot.
 2. Change the active sheet to **"Giffyglyph's 5e Scaling Action"**.
 3. Customise the action with some scaling features and shortcodes.